Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 And just like Matt, I haven't read ahead.

-And I haven't done that just to pay tribute to the great man.
-And first up we've got a fantastic Petron supporter,
+just to pay tribute to the great man.

-at the time of recording.
 Matt and I were up there doing our stand-up shows.
-Michaela

 Yeah, huge.

-And then hang around afterwards.
-We had a be with a few people including including Michaela
+We had a beer with a few people, including Michaela,

-Michaela's title is Captain nostalgia.
-Oh, yeah
+Michaela's title is Captain Nostalgia.

-It's very nice an important job and then Michaala's given a fact for us to read out.
+And I'm a Bacala's given a fact for us to read out.

 All right, here we go.